joogps/SlideOverCard/README.md

 }
 ```

 Here, `$isPresented` is a boolean binding.
 This way you can dismiss the view anytime by setting it to `false`.
-This view will have a transition, drag controls and an exit button set by default.
+This view will have a transition, drag controls and a dismiss button set by default.
 You can override this by setting the `dragEnabled`,  `dragToDismiss` and `displayExitButton` boolean parameters:
 ```swift

 // This creates a card that can be dragged, but not dismissed by dragging